 Pat Patterson, the long-time right-hand-man of Vince McMahon passed away in 2020.
 His career was one mired in controversy.
-McMahon says there wouldn’t be modern WWE without Patterson.
+McMahon says there wouldn’t be a modern WWE without Patterson.
 Others say he was a negative force on the wrestling business, pointing to his involvement in the 1992 WWF ring boy scandal.

 Now, new investigative reporting by David Bixenspan for Mel Magazine has revealed a shocking secret.
 Not only was the United States federal government keeping an eye on Patterson, but they had plans to deport him.
 A cache of documents relating to the investigation was obtained via a Freedom of Information Act request by Bixenspan and subsequently shared online.
 It was, the documents spell out, because of Patterson’s sexual orientation.